Tuesday, February 6th, 2018

 3 | 2

 The numbers next to rectangles represent the proposed order of your paragraphs.
 You may club the points together, or separate them as you feel appropriate.
-The point is, we must plan the paragraphs before we begin to write in order to maintain coherence of ideas.
+The point is, we must plan the paragraphs before we begin to write in order to maintain the coherence of ideas.
 Otherwise, the essay may seem disjointed and leave the reader befuddled.

 The concept of the rectangles can also be applied similarly to the bullet points you may have prepared for a descriptive essay.